logicalclocks/hops-docs/docs/hopsml/experiment.rst

     ...
 Experiment code ...

-The path returned is to the root directory in Hopsworks.
+The path returned is to the root directory in Hopsworks of your project.

 .. _datasets-browser.png: ../../_images/datasets-browser.png